cse364-unist/projects-group1/README.md

 ## For Developers

-If you’re interested in contributing to MyApplication, here’s how you can get started.
+If you’re interested in contributing to our product, here’s how you can get started.

 ### Contributing